hsur05/hsur05/README.md

 I am Roy Hsu, a Brown University-trained computational biologist and data scientist with a background in biostatistics, machine learning, and algorithm optimization.
 I enjoy tackling complex problems with data-driven solutions.

 Take a look at my projects!
 They range from weather prediction using Markov Chains to SAT data analysis and fun Python games.
-PLease feel free to explore my repositories to see how I apply AI, statistical modeling, and bioinformatics to solve real-world challenges!
+Please feel free to explore my repositories to see how I apply AI, statistical modeling, and bioinformatics to solve real-world challenges!

 - 🔭 I’m currently working on a SQL project and a text-based-adventure game😊
 - 🌱 I recently built a Markov Chain process to predict weather based on the previous day's status.